 Teach Taiwan – Teach Taiwan is a recruiting arm of the Taiwanese government for foreign teachers to work in the public school system.
-Entrants require a Bachelor’s Degree, a teaching license, and must be a native speaker of English.
+Entrants require a Bachelor’s Degree and a teaching license.
+Also, you must be a native speaker of English.

 Middle Tier English Teaching Jobs Abroad